severalprojects/Dynamical_Systems_Research/README.md

 ## Test_Trajectories.pde

 This visualization is meant to give a sense of the effect of adjusting the perturbation constant c on the map z -> z^2+c.
-By default, c is set to 0, so the first thing you see are the trajectories of a test mesh of points iterated 20 times, converging to the fixed point of the unperturbed map (which is the origin).
+By default, c is set to 0, so the first thing you see are the trajectories of a test mesh of points iterated 20 times, converging to the attracting fixed point of the unperturbed map (which is the origin).

 Clicking anywhere on the plane sets the perturbation constant to the point clicked, recalculating the trajectories of the points in the test mesh.
 Notice that if you keep the perturbation constant relatively close to the origin, you retain convergence to some fixed point.
 Perturbations of higher magnitude cause fewer (if any) points to converge.